 How do you know if your strategy is working?
 You ask.
 Creating feedback loops is essential for continuous improvement.
 This means systematically gathering feedback at each stage so you can learn and improve your process.
 You can use simple tools like Net Promoter Score (NPS) or customer satisfaction surveys to get feedback and pinpoint areas of friction.
 The key is to not just collect this data but to act on it.
 Use customer insights to find and fix problems, refine your journey map, and make data-driven decisions that strengthen the customer experience.

-Strategies for Each Customer Lifecycle Stage
+Actionable Strategies for Each Lifecycle Stage

 Once you understand the stages, you can build specific strategies to meet customers where they are.
 The goal is to create a seamless experience that guides them from one stage to the next, turning curious prospects into loyal advocates.
 This requires a coordinated effort across your marketing, sales, and customer success teams, all working from a shared playbook.
 Here are actionable strategies you can implement at each key stage of the lifecycle.